 See your dentist for a routine cleaning and exam if you have not had one in the last 6 months.

 Oral hygiene is necessary to prevent cavities.
 This consists of regular professional cleaning (every 6 months), brushing at least twice a day, and flossing at least daily.
 X-rays may be taken yearly to detect possible cavity development in high-risk areas of the mouth.

 Dental sealants can prevent some cavities.
-Sealants are thin plastic-like coatings applied to the chewing surfaces of the molars.
+Sealants are thin plastic-like coatings applied to the chewing surfaces of the posterior teeth (premolars and molars).
 This coating prevents the buildup of plaque in the deep grooves on these surfaces.
 Sealants are often applied on the teeth of children, shortly after their molars come in.
 Older people may also benefit from tooth sealants.

 Fluoride is often recommended to protect against tooth decay.
 People who get fluoride in their drinking water or by taking fluoride supplements have less tooth decay.

 Topical fluoride is also recommended to protect the surface of the teeth.
 This may include a fluoride toothpaste or mouthwash.
-Many dentists include application of topical fluoride solutions (applied to a localized area of the teeth) as part of routine visits.
+Many dentists include application of topical fluoride solutions (applied to the teeth) as part of routine visits.

 Chow AW.
 Infections of the oral cavity, neck, and head.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 64.

 Dhar V. Dental caries.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 338.